We answer your questions on Diabetes.

-Always insist that the word “AllLife” is written in the space marked “Copy Doctor” on any of the laboratories’ forms.
+Always insist that the word “AllLife” is written in the space marked “Copy Doctor” on any of the laboratory forms.

 Can I have my blood tests done in any laboratory?

-To qualify for an Optimum Life policy you must complete the Optimum Life application form, and commit to managing your HbA1C at a level of 8.5% or lower on an ongoing basis.
+To qualify for an Optimum Life policy, you must complete the Optimum Life application form, and commit to managing your HbA1C at a level of 8.5% or lower on an ongoing basis.
 You must also provide a negative HIV test at the inception of the policy.
-AllLife offers cover to individuals living with HIV who have Type 2 diabetes mellitus through their Advantage Life for Diabetics product range.
+AllLife offers cover to individuals living with HIV who have Type 2 diabetes Mellitus, through our Advantage Life for Diabetics product range.

 If the premium payer passes away, what happens to the policy?

-You need to inform the Customer service department at 0861 555 559, as you may then change the payer information to another person.
+You need to inform the Customer Service Department on 0861 555 559.
+The AllLife Customer Service Department will assist with helping you change the payer information to another person.

 How do I get a quote?

-Speak to one of our sales consultants; we do need some of your information in order to give you a quote.
+Speak to one of our AllLife sales consultants.
+We do need some of your information to give you a quote.

 If I do not claim after a certain period of time, will I get some money back?

-No. To keep the product affordable, this is a pure risk policy and does not have a savings or investment component, therefore no money is paid back at the end of the term.
+No. This is a pure risk policy and does not have a savings or investment component.
+No money is paid back at the end of the policy term.

 What is the waiting period?

 There is no waiting period.
-Cover starts immediately after the first premium is received.
+Your cover starts immediately after the first premium is received.